 Patient healthcare management

 Patient data analytics is used to ensure quality control of healthcare, and ensure that the norms of diagnosis and treatment are adhered to.
-Advances in analytics application can now even spot a patient not taking his medicine!
+Advances in analytics applications can now even spot a patient not taking his medicine!

 Improved services and preventive healthcare

 Analytics of patient data across departments can help determine quick and cheap ways to diagnose and treat patients.
-Drug prescriptions and success rates are correlated to discover optimal treatments, drugs and devices.
+Drug prescriptions and success rates are correlated to discover optimal treatments, drugs, and devices.
 Clinical trials are analyzed using big data analytics prior to the launch of a medical device or drug.